limbee/NTIRE2017/README.md

     th main.lua         # This model is not our final model!
     ```

     * Here are some optional arguments you can adjust.
 If you have any problem in running above examples, please refer following line.
+For more information about arguments, please refer to **NTIRE2017/code/opts.lua** file.
         ```bash
         -nGPU     [n]   # You can train expert model with multiple GPU.
 (Not multiscale model.)
         -nThreads [n]   # Number of threads for data loading.